 Use IDA certified Dark Sky Lighting, which is designed to minimize glare, light spill, and sky glow.
+Dark-sky approved light fixtures are available in a variety of chandeliers, flush mounts, pendants, and wall sconces.
 If you live near the beach, use certified Turtle Safe Lighting.
 These shielded light fixtures produce a long wavelength light, which does not scatter easily, and should be mounted low to avoid high-angle brightness.

 Turn off any unnecessary outdoor lights when you are home for the night or before going to bed to prevent wasteful dusk to dawn lighting.
 If you're in doubt, turn them off by 11 PM.

 7. Be Involved

 Take steps to prevent and reduce light pollution in your home, work, and community.
 Close the blinds and curtains to prevent light spill.
 Ask management to turn off or dim office lights after all workers have left the property for the day to prevent light and energy waste.
 Petition local business owners to dim after-hour signs to prevent glare and light clutter.
 Propose lighting ordinances to your local and state governments to reduce light pollution.

 - Amos, Jonathan.
 "City lighting 'boosts pollution'."
 BBC News, December 14, 2010.
 Accessed November 19, 2013. http://www.bbc.co.uk/news/science-environment-11990737.

 - Bortle, John E. "The Bortle Dark-Sky Scale." ,Sky and Telescope, February 2001.
 Accessed November 19, 2013. http://www.skyandtelescope.com/resources/darksky/3304011.html.